 The four-year project, Parenting Time Opportunities for Children to the 12 th power (PTOC12), encompasses 12 Ohio counties and includes an array of family support agencies, judicial officials and policy experts involved in parental visitation matters, also known as parenting time.
 Ohio University’s role in the project focuses on the role of fatherhood in a child’s life, particularly among unmarried fathers.
 The study is also unique in that it focuses on visitation orders of never married parents, rather than divorced parents.

 “Our involvement will be to evaluate the project in the 12 counties involved by comparing outcomes of a child's well-being,” Leite said.

-The dean, along with other CHSP faculty and student researchers, are measuring whether the PTOC12 project achieves its goals through factors such as the number of parenting time orders established, the financial costs of these cases, and the rates of child support payments associated with the orders that are established.
+Leite and other CHSP faculty and student researchers are measuring whether the PTOC12 project achieves its goals through factors such as the number of parenting time orders established, the financial costs of these cases, and the rates of child support payments associated with the orders that are established.

 As dean, Dr. Leite has actively led the transformation of the College of Health Sciences and Professions through a complete academic reorganization and a period of dramatic growth that has positioned the college as the largest such unit at the University.
 As a result, leadership of transformational change has become an area of primary interest and continued exploration.

 Dr. Geoff Dabelko is Professor and Director of Environmental Studies.
 He is an expert on climate change and security, environmental peacebuilding, water conflict and cooperation, and global environmental politics.Read More